microservices-demo/microservices-demo/docs/deployment/ecs-weave-shippable.md

     elements included in this latest deployment to the Test environment
     * Expand the `man-front-end` Resource Name

+10. Delete your CloudFormation stack
-10. When finished exploring, return to the AWS Management Console - CloudFormation page, select the 'ecs-weave-shippable-demo' stack, select 'Actions' and 'Delete Stack' to remove all resources related to this demo.
+When finished exploring, return to the AWS Management Console - CloudFormation page, select the 'ecs-weave-shippable-demo' stack, select 'Actions' and 'Delete Stack' to remove all resources related to this demo.